thycotic/ss-docs/remote-password-changing/assign-a-pw-changer-to-a-secret-template/index.md

     ![image-secret-template-edit-password-changing](images\secret-template-edit-password-changing.png)

 1. From the **Password Type to use** drop-down menu, select the password changer you want to assign.

-   Just below **Password Type to use**, the names of the fields required for the password changer you've chosen appear.
+Just below **Password Type to use**, the names of the fields required for the password changer you have chosen appear.

 1. To the right of each field name, make a selection from the drop-down menu that you wish to map to the field name.